-When you develop a brand that speaks directly to your target audience’s needs, your marketing amplifies, allowing you to compete with much larger companies at a fraction of the advertising cost.
+When you are building a brand that speaks directly to your target market’s needs, your marketing amplifies, allowing you to compete with much larger companies at a fraction of the advertising cost.
 This article (updated for 2020) is essentially your crash course on how to build a brand that powers you past your competition.
-We will discuss everything you need to know so that your branding is supreme, starting with the foundational steps businesses should take to develop a magnetizing brand presence that yields long-term rewards.
+We will discuss everything you need to know so that your branding is supreme, starting with the foundational steps every business should take to develop a magnetizing brand presence that yields long-term rewards.

 What is a Brand?

 Before we discuss the intricate details of how to build a brand, it is essential to identify what a brand is at its core.
 And to best determine what a brand is, it is helpful to consider what a brand is not.

 First, a brand is not a logo, a product, or a service.